baileysostek/Jai-Vulkan/README.md

 ## Todo
+[] SSBO implementation to hold position data for our entities.
+[] ModelLoader file to cache models loaded by the project with #run directives to bake assets into the executable to reduce the need to load from disk at startup.
 [] Create Mesh loaded to load complex models
 [] Create ShaderManager which can automatically reload or hot-swap shaders during development [] ImGUI + Immediate Mode Graphics layers.